guru9/jollyJet/docs/tests/products/step1.1-product-entity-test.md

 1. **isInWishlist Property Tests**
    - Tests the accessibility of the `isInWishlist` property via a getter.
    - Validates that the getter returns the correct value from the provided props.
-   - Tests the `createWithWishlistStatus` factory method to ensure it works correctly with the getter.
+   - Tests that the property defaults to `false` when not provided.

 2. **wishlistCount Property Tests**
    - Tests the accessibility of the `wishlistCount` property via a getter.